 With 26 bones in each foot, there are a lot of potential fractures we can sustain to this part of the body.
 Your foot doctor in NYC is trained to treat all of types of fractures of the foot and ankle so schedule a visit if you have recently suffered an injury.

 Toe fractures and metatarsal fractures are commonly seen in the office setting while ankle and calcaneal fractures tend to be diagnosed in the emergency room due to the more severe nature of the injury.
-Your New York podiatrist will provide fracture care and a physical therapy regimen to get you back to health quickly.
+Your New York podiatrists will provide fracture care and a physical therapy regimen to get you back to health quickly.

 We also offer treatment options to optimize your natural healing for athletes that need to return to the field quickly.

 All symptoms should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.
 Please make sure are evaluated in the emergency room immediately following the injury to stabilize associated injuries and complications.

 An acute fracture is from a sudden injury, like from a car accident or fall.
 A stress fracture is from repeated stress over time like running.
 Stress fractures are common in the so called “weekend warrior” group which refer to those that work a normal desk job during the week but participate in sports on the weekend.
 In these patients, the bone may not be as strong because activity is sporadic not allowing time for bone to adapt to stress.